Kingdom Hearts Coded: Kingdom Hearts HD 2.5 Remix

 In the credits of HD 1.5 Remix, clips of Kingdom Hearts Re:coded were shown, hinting at its inclusion in another collection.
 On October 14, 2013, Square Enix announced that Re:coded would be part of the Kingdom Hearts HD 2.5 Remix collection, released exclusively on the PlayStation 3.
 Due to the game's touch screen use on the Nintendo DS, console conversion was ruled out as it would necessitate a full remake.
 Two additional hours of cinematics were created for the game to cover the entire story and show the game's connections to other Kingdom Hearts titles.
 The collection features the game as HD cinematics, much like 358/2 Days was in the HD 1.5 Remix collection.
-The collection also includes both Kingdom Hearts II Final Mix and Kingdom Hearts Birth by Sleep Final Mix in HD and trophy support.
-Additional events occur in the cinematic scenes not seen in the original, with new voice acting, orchestrated audio, and including new battle scenes and a scene that ties Re:coded and Dream Drop Distance together.
+The collection also includes both Kingdom Hearts II Final Mix and Kingdom Hearts Birth by Sleep Final Mix in HD and with added trophy support.
+Additional events occur in the cinematic scenes not seen in the original, with new voice acting, orchestrated audio, new battle scenes, and a scene that ties Re:coded and Dream Drop Distance together.
 The collection was released in Japan on October 2, 2014, North America on December 2, 2014, Australia on December 4, 2014, and Europe on December 5, 2014.